RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ### CA Actions During Certificate Issuance

-Upon receiving the request, the CAs/RAs will---
+Upon receiving the request, the CAs/RAs will—

   - Verify the identity of the requester.

   - Verify the authority of the requester and the integrity of the information in the certificate request.

   - Build and sign a certificate if all certificate requirements have been met (in the case of an RA, have the CA sign the certificate).

   - Make the certificate available to the subscriber after confirming that the subscriber has formally acknowledged their obligations as described in section 9.6.3.

 The certificate request may already contain a certificate built by either the RA or the subscriber.
-This certificate will not be signed until all verifications and modifications, if any, have been completed to the CA's satisfaction.
+This certificate will not be signed until all verifications and modifications, if any, have been completed to the CA’s satisfaction.

 All authorization and other attribute information received from a prospective subscriber shall be verified before inclusion in a certificate.
-The responsibility for verifying prospective subscriber data shall be described in a CA's CPS.
+The responsibility for verifying prospective subscriber data shall be described in a CA’s CPS.

 ### Notification to Subscriber by the CA of Issuance of Certificate